0ssamaak0/CLIPPyX/README.md

 ----------------------------------------

 > [!NOTE]
 > This branch is using [Multimodal Embed 3](https://cohere.com/blog/multimodal-embed-3) instead of the default pipeline.
-Install CLIPPYx then set `openai_api_key` in `config.yaml` to your Cohere API to use this version
+Install CLIPPYx then set `cohere_api_key` in `config.yaml` or through the settings UI

 ![CLIPPyX Demo](assets/fastgif.gif)